MrinmoyMechie/pyls/README.md

 -h: Display file sizes in human-readable format.
 --help: Display help message.

-# List all files and directories in the current directory
+## List all files and directories in the current directory
 pyls

-# List all files and directories including hidden ones
+## List all files and directories including hidden ones
 pyls -A

-# List files and directories in long format
+## List files and directories in long list format
 pyls -l

-# List files and directories in reverse order
+## List files and directories in reverse order
 pyls -r

-# List files and directories sorted by modification time
+## List files and directories sorted by modification time in ascending order
 pyls -t

-# Filter files and directories by a pattern
+## Filter files and directories within a directory
-pyls --filter "*.txt"
+pyls --filter=" ";  use either dir or file

 # Display file sizes in human-readable format
 pyls -h